xiaoxianyu-office/mm/skills/mechanics/onshoot.md

 Mechanic: onShoot
 =================

-Applies an aura to the target that triggers a skill when they damage something.
+Applies an aura to the target that triggers a skill when they shoot with a bow.
 Can use any [aura](/skills/mechanics/aura) attribute

 Attributes
 ----------